Playa Porto Mari

-Located inside the historic Plantation PortoMari is one of Curacao’s more beautiful fully equipped beaches, about an eight-minute drive from Willibrordus church.
+Located inside the historic Plantation PortoMari is one of Curacao’s more beautiful fully equipped beaches – including a full service dive shop.
 The Valley at Playa Porto Mari (also called Porto Marie) is not only unique and diverse, it is also one of the top 10 sites on Curacao.

 The “valley” between the two healthy parallel reefs is just a short swim out from shore where you will find a wide variety of healthy marine life on the fringing reef.
 This unique double reef system is accessible directly from the beautiful sandy beach where you can cruise through the large schools of blue tangs and curious trunkfish who are exploring the man-made habitat balls in the shallows.

 Traveler Tip: “Playa PortoMari is one of the many secluded natural bays of Williwood surrounded by untouched nature.
 The lovely white sandy bay with shallow and calm water has a unique Caribbean atmosphere.
 It is conveniently facilitated with a lounge chair rental, beachbar/restaurant, restrooms, parasols and you can even book a massage.
 Showers, changing rooms and lockers are provided; all to make sure you will have no worries at all (at least for a day).”
 Click here to find out more.